vassa33/alu-higher_level_programming/README.md

 ## WELCOME TO PYTHON, SQL & JAVASCRIPT

-## My disclaimer:-
-Practice makes perfect
+> Practice makes perfect
+> Let the zen of python be your guide through higher level programming
+> **And with that, let's begin!

                 The Zen of Python, by Tim Peters